Uganda & Gorillas Overland

 Day 1 Kampala (1D)

 Arrive in Kampala and make your way to the hotel.
 Attend a pre-departure group meeting with your CEO scheduled for the evening.
 Please make sure you have all of the necessary visas for this tour by the time of the welcome meeting.
 It is very important to read the Visa section in our trip details to make sure which visas you will need, if any.
-Please note that not all nationalities are able to obtain a visa on arrival.
+Please note that not all nationalities are able to obtain a visa on arrival. *Please note: if you have pre-booked the Jinja River Rafting, your CEO will inform you when you will do the activity throughout your tour, days are subject to change: River Rafting (Day 8 - Jinja) For more information on the Extra see the Optional Activities section.

 Day 2 Kalinzu Forest Reserve (1B,1L,1D)